Sophie_Image

 Unlike the other sections, there is a minimum dress length, and strap width, as well as more strict rules about accessories and styling.

 Dresses or skirts must fall just above the knee or longer, with lace and chiffon fabrics permitted despite their slightly sheer design.
 Dresses or a top can be layered with a jacket or pashmina, but the straps beneath must comply with the minimum width rules of 1 inch or 2.5 centimeters.
+Off shoulder, halter neck, or strappy designs are not allowed.

 If a suit is more your style, this is still an option if all the pieces are of the same fabric and colour.